AlexLipp/weathering-and-provenance/README.md

 # Sedimentary compositions in terms of weathering and provenance

-Data and R scripts utilised in the publication "Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling" [link to EarthArXiv paper]
+Data and R scripts utilised in the publication "Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling" [link to EarthArXiv paper].
+Please cite this paper if the scripts are utilised.

 ## Code

+The R-markdown document "YYYYYYYYYYYY.Rmd" contains a function written in `R` which calculates the coefficients omega and psi for any major elemental composition (`find_coefficients`) as well as functions to calculate the model residuals (`find_residuals`) and the fitted values (`find_fit`).
+The document also demonstrates the application of principal component analysis on the dataset of sedimentary rock major element compositions.

-An R-markdown script that is written in R X.X.X.
-This can be viewed in Rstudio [link].
+This R-markdown document requires R X.X.X and can be viewed in Rstudio[link].

-This script shows the PCA performed on the sedmietnary rock dataset.

-Also includes R functions to derive the coefficients omega and psi from any major elemental composition.

 If this script is used, please cite the original paper.

 ## Data

-Data used in publication is contained in the folder "data"
+Data used in the publication is contained in the folder "data"
 Contents: